onatbas/haxe-resource-load/README.md

 *ExternalByteArrayLoader
 *ExternalSoundLoader
 *ExternalTextLoader
-*ExternalTextureAtlasLoader // requires TileLayer library (as well as AkaTileLayerWrapper: https://github.com/onatbas/AkaTileLayerWrapper), remove it if you dont want it.

 Loaders are good for managing local assets, they can download data from web (since most of them use URLLoader) If you need to download and save external assets from web, you should use SaveLoader classes, which are:
-*AtlasSaveLoader
 *ByteArraySaveLoader
 *PngSaveLoader
 *SoundSaveLoader
 *TextSaveLoader

-once you call load() method.
+once you call loadList() method.
 SaveLoaders will download, and save the asset (in a fitting type) to local storage.
 The name for the saved file depends on the URL to load (ome md5'ing involved).
 So if you create same SaveLoader with same constructor parameter, next time you request load, if there is such file in local storage, it wont download from web but act like an ExternalLoader class.

-Once you create loaders, you should add them to your ExternalAssetLoader, for example, here is my code for adding atlas loaders.
-Just be sure that everything has a unique id!
+Once you create loaders, you should add them to your ExternalAssetLoader.

 ```
-  /**
-    * Define an external atlas
-    * */
-    public function defineAtlas(id:String, bitmapUrl:String, xmlUrl:String):Void
-    {
-        var atlasLoader:ExternalTextureAtlasLoader = new ExternalTextureAtlasLoader(id, xmlUrl, bitmapUrl);
-        loader.addLoader(atlasLoader);
-    }

-    /**
-    * Define an external text.
-    * */
-    public function defineText(id:String, textUrl:String):Void
-    {
-        var atlasLoader:ExternalTextLoader = new ExternalTextLoader(id, textUrl);
-        loader.addLoader(atlasLoader);
-    }

-   /**
-    * Define an external bitmap.
-    *
-    * @id : Bitmap id that'll be used for requests.
-    * @bitmapUrl : Url or Path to Bitmap.
-    * */
-    public function defineBitmap(id:String, bitmapUrl:String):Void
-    {
-        var atlasLoader:ExternalBitmapLoader = new ExternalBitmapLoader(id, bitmapUrl);
-        loader.addLoader(atlasLoader);
-    }

-    /**
-    * Define a ByteArray Loader
-    *
-    * @id : id that'll be used for requests
-    * @bitmapUrl : Url or Path to ByteArray
-    * */
-    public function defineByteArray(id:String, url:String):Void
-    {
-        var atlasLoader:ExternalByteArrayLoader = new ExternalByteArrayLoader(id, url);
-        loader.addLoader(atlasLoader);
-    }

-    /**
-    * Define an OGG formatted sound loader
-    *
-    * @id : Id for sound.
-    * @url : Url or Path to *.ogg
-    * */
-    public function defineSound(id:String, url:String):Void
-    {
-        var sound:ExternalSoundLoader = new ExternalSoundLoader(id, url);
-        loader.addLoader(sound);
-    }
+        loader.addLoader(new ExternalTextLoader("id", "textUrl"));
+        loader.addLoader(new ExternalBitmapLoader("id", "bitmapUrl"));
+        loader.addLoader(new ExternalByteArrayLoader("id", "url"));
+        loader.addLoader(new ExternalSoundLoader("id", "url"));
 ```

-You can also group your assets with ExternalAssetParty.
+You can also group your assets with ExternalAssetGroup.
 Which is good for loading/unloading multiple entries with one load/unload call.Here's an example.
 ```

+        // Initializing text-based party.
-  var party:ExternalAssetParty;
+        var group:ExternalAssetGroup<String>;
+        group = new ExternalAssetGroup<String>("jsonParty", 2);
+        group.manager.addLoader(new TextSaveLoader("mytext", "/Users/onatbas/Desktop/SaveIntoThisFile", "/Users/onatbas/Desktop/new.json"));
+        group.manager.addLoader(new TextSaveLoader("mytext1", "/Users/onatbas/Desktop/SaveIntoThisFile", "/Users/onatbas/Desktop/new1.json"));
+        group.manager.addLoader(new TextSaveLoader("mytext2", "/Users/onatbas/Desktop/SaveIntoThisFile", "/Users/onatbas/Desktop/new2.json"));
+        loader.addLoader(group);

-        // Initializing json party.
+        // Initializing text-based party.
-        party = new ExternalAssetParty("jsonParty", 2);
+        var dynGroup = new ExternalAssetGroup<Dynamic>("assets", 2);
-        party.addText("otherAssets", "your path to json here");
-        party.addText("playerData", "your path to player json here");
-        party.addText("saveData", "your path to save data here");

-  loader.addLoader(party);
+        dynGroup.manager.addLoader(new PngSaveLoader("mysheet", "/Users/onatbas/Desktop/SaveIntoThisFile", "/Users/onatbas/Desktop/sheet.png"));
+        dynGroup.manager.addLoader(new PngSaveLoader("mysheet1", "/Users/onatbas/Desktop/SaveIntoThisFile", "/Users/onatbas/Desktop/sheet1.png"));
+        dynGroup.manager.addLoader(new SoundSaveLoader("mySound", "/Users/onatbas/Desktop/SaveIntoThisFile", "/Users/onatbas/Desktop/sound.ogg"));
+        loader.addLoader(dynGroup);
 ```